 These are similar to blankets in weight but lend a more sophisticated style.
 Coverlets are often a tighter weave and can be woven to a matte finish (a little more casual), or a sateen finish with a slight sheen (a touch more sophisticated).
 Coverlets are usually part of a layered bed, lying between the flat sheet and a duvet cover.
 This makes them quite versatile in transitioning from a summer bed with the coverlet alone, to a winter bed with an added duvet.

 Next up in weight are quilted coverlets.
-These are most often a sateen finish and can feature any number of quilting patterns.
+This style of bedspread is most often a sateen finish and can feature any number of quilting patterns.
 Filled with polyester batting, they range in thickness.
 These can be paired with a blanket underneath for additional warmth when needed.
 Quilted coverlets used to be quite popular; in recent years, however, most luxury brands have reduced production to one or two styles or discontinued them entirely (likely because most quilted coverlets require dry cleaning).
 The exception to this trend is Home Treasures, which is the go-to source for custom quilted coverlets, with dozens of options in weave and color.

-Duvet covers are a must for the quintessential ‘fluffy' bed.
+Duvet covers are a must for the quintessential 'fluffy' bed.
 Soft and super inviting, duvet covers come in a wide variety of fill weights and materials.
-(Note: duvet stuffers/inserts are a separate topic.
+(Note: a duvet stuffer / insert, or comforter, is a separate topic.
 Today we are focusing only on covers).
 To maintain a consistent design ethos, we recommend matching the duvet cover to your chosen sheet collection.
 For instance, if the sheets feature a touch of color and embroidered line finish, the duvet cover will follow suit, normally a framed design on the top of the bed.
 If the sheets are a bold color, the duvet cover will mirror that as well.

 A bed skirt or dust ruffle is a piece of decorative fabric that runs along the sides and foot of a bed, placed between the mattress and the box spring, reaching down to the floor.
-A bed skirt covers the sides of the box spring or the space under the bed.
+A bed skirt covers the sides of the box spring, the bed frame, and the space under the bed.
 A bed skirt also adds a style component to the bed ensemble.
-There are two types of bed skirts: gathered and tailored.
+There are two types of bedskirts: gathered and tailored.

 A gathered bed skirt provides a traditional look, with fabric loosely bunched and secured to create appealing folds.
 The corners are often split to accommodate bed posts.